CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 ## Installing the Energy Meter
 ### Warning
+To install the current transformers to measure current, your breaker panel must be opened to clamp them around your mains wires.
-**High voltage AC power is VERY dangerious!
+**High voltage AC power is VERY dangerous!
 If you are not comfortable working around AC voltage, we strongly encourage you to hire a qualified electrician.**

 ### **Disclaimer**
 **The Split-Single Phase Energy Meter should be installed by a qualified professional, and in compliance with all local electrical codes that apply.
-CircuitSetup, and its parent company Sugarman Studios, LLC, can not be held liable for damages or injury incured by incorrectly installing the Split-Single Phase Energy Meter.**
+CircuitSetup, and its parent company Sugarman Studios, LLC, can not be held liable for damages or injury incurred by incorrectly installing the Split-Single Phase Energy Meter.**

 1. Decide where to mount the energy meter.
 We recommend installing the box outside of your panel for a better wifi signal.  **The current transformer wires will need to be passed through a grommet in the side of the panel** It is against NEC code (US) to not route wires going in or out of an electrical panel through a grommet.
 2. The AC Transformer should be plugged into an outlet close to the panel.
 If you do not have one close, it is recommened that you have one installed by a licensed electrician.
 This isn't absolutely needed, but it will give you more accurate readings.